Contents

 Feature & Benefit Pages

-Let’s assume we’re talking about a web-based accounting software.
+To help you visualize this concept, let’s assume we’re talking about a web-based accounting software.
 In this case, the Feature & Benefit pages should be structured as follows:

-1. Feature: “Send invoices effortlessly!”
+• Feature: “Send invoices effortlessly!”

-2. Pain Point Question: “Are you wasting time by sending invoices manually?”
+• Pain Point Question: “Are you wasting time by sending invoices manually?”

-3. Benefit: “Get paid faster, without having to chase clients every week.”
+• Benefit: “Get paid faster, without having to chase clients every week.”

 Here’s why we recommend this structure:

 Firstly, point #1 (Feature) and #2 (Pain Point Question) pair the feature with the pain point it solves.
-This lets you talk about a feature in the context of it’s benefit and will resonate with the prospect who has a pain point.
+This lets you talk about a feature in the context of its benefit and will resonate with the prospect who has a pain point.

 Point #3 (Benefit) hits the “pro without con” line, doubling down on the pain point.
-Finally, #4 gives credibility and backup to show how the product has been practically applied, with great results.
+Finally, point #4 gives credibility and backup to show how the product has been practically applied, with great results.

 Note: A lot of SaaS clients come to us and say they don’t have a customer testimonial like this.
 If that’s the case for you, write one and find an existing customer that matches.
 Actually go to them and ask if they’re willing to write a similar testimonial or stand behind this one, tweaking it to however it applies to them.
 Don’t wait for it — look at your customers and find a quote that matches the story you want to tell.
 Honesty in the testimonial is paramount.